suchak1/hyperdrive/README.md

 2867 2021-11-16  1003.31  1057.1999  1002.18  1054.73  26542359
 ```

-Although this function won't save data to the S3 bucket, hyperdrive checks the S3 bucket with key `data/ohlc/iexcloud/TSLA.csv` to see if any cached data exists to correct for inconsistencies in values and column names. -->
+Although this function won't save data to the S3 bucket, hyperdrive checks the S3 bucket with key `data/ohlc/polygon/TSLA.csv` to see if any cached data exists to correct for inconsistencies in values and column names. -->

 ### 1. Storing data

 Pre-requisites:

-- an IEXCloud or Polygon API key
+- a Polygon API key
 - an AWS account and an S3 bucket

 Environment Variables:

-- `IEXCLOUD` or `POLYGON`
+- `POLYGON`
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_DEFAULT_REGION`